Folium Systems

 Can Folium create external proof receipts when approved?

 Yes.
-Folium can prepare external proof receipt structures for approved profiles, citations, case studies, review records, technical notes, and public proof.
+Folium can create external proof receipt structures for approved profiles, citations, case studies, review records, technical notes, and public proof.
 Every receipt should carry source, scope, date, permission, evidence class, citation target, and boundary.
+Planned receipts are not proof until the external evidence exists.

 • Approved